temf/YieldEstOptGPR/README.md

 - The main files to run the yield estimation are Run_YieldEst_Waveguide.py (for the waveguide problem) and Run_YieldEst_Lowpass.py (for the lowpass filter problem, respectively).

 - The main file to run the yield optimization is Run_YieldOpt_Waveguide.py.

+- The main file to run the multi-objective optimization is Run_YieldMOO_Waveguide.py.

 ## Data origin